-Also, the Company follows the Liquidity requirement set by the new IFR/IFD framework.
-As at 31st of December 2021 the Company satisfied the Liquidity Requirement.
+The Company follows the Liquidity requirement set by the new IFR/IFD framework.
+As at 31st of December 2022 the Company satisfied the Liquidity Requirement.
+The adequacy of the available liquid assets was further assessed via Stress Tests and Wind Down scenarios during the ICARA process.